rajshree-singh/ngpl-india-network/README.md

   the drawable topology so the cost of the unlocated nodes is visible (v0.6).
 - Hand-written betweenness corrected: it was exactly 2x too large, caught only by the networkx cross-check, ranks unaffected (v0.6).
+- Median legacy offset in §5.3 corrected from 0.76 km to 0.86 km, and the node count from "40 of 47" to "44 of 51".
+The validator's display used the upper middle value of an even-length list in place of a median; both the code and this document are fixed (v1.0.0).
+- Licences set (CC BY 4.0 data, MIT code), `CITATION.cff` added, and `00a_fetch_source.py` added so the source register is verified by checksum rather than redistributed (v1.0.0).